-Some of the above options are common to other Zennio devices such as Touch-MyDesign, Roll-ZAS or Z41, while others are specific for TMD-Display.
+Some of the above options are common to other Zennio devices such as Touch-MyDesign, Roll-ZAS or Z41, while others are specific for TMD-Display and Square TMD-Display.

-On the other hand, TMD-Display features two opto-coupled inputs, each of which may be independently configured as a switch/sensor, a push-button or a temperature probe, so that external accessories can be connected to the device.
+On the other hand, Square TMD-Display features two opto-coupled inputs, each of which may be independently configured as switches/sensors, push-buttons, temperature probes or motion detectors, so that external accessories can be connected to the device.